Menu

 Debbie Sorensen

 is a clinical psychologist in private practice in Denver, Colorado.
-She is a co-host of the podcast Psychologists Off the Clock and co-author of the book ACT Daily Journal: Get Unstuck and Live Fully with Acceptance and Commitment Therapy (2021).
+She is a co-host of the podcast Psychologists Off the Clock and co-author of ACT Daily Journal: Get Unstuck and Live Fully with Acceptance and Commitment Therapy (2021).
+Her newest book is ACT for Burnout: Recharge, Reconnect, and Transform Burnout with Acceptance and Commitment Therapy (2024).

 Edited by Matt Huston